lacework/ops/aws-access-key/README.md

 You can use the files in `k8s-templates` for inspiration and customize for your environment.

-You will need to fill in the `configmap.yaml` with the configurations above, the template file will have
+You will need to fill in the `configmap.yaml` with the configurations above, the template file will have all the parameters.
+Refer to https://kubernetes.io/docs/concepts/configuration/configmap/ for more information.

+We decided to mount the `telegraf.conf` and AWS `config` files as kubernetes secrets.
+Refer to https://kubernetes.io/docs/concepts/configuration/secret/ for more info on this.

+The `pod.yaml` handles deploying the pod itself which will host the program, pulling the docker image from the respective docker repo.

+For more and better examples refer to https://kubernetes.io/blog/2019/07/23/get-started-with-kubernetes-using-python/ and https://kubernetes.io/docs/concepts/workloads/pods/

+When you've build these 3 files, run `kubectl apply -f <this_repo>/k8s-templates` and it will apply all 3 yamls.

 ## Wavefront
 We use [Wavefront](https://www.wavefront.com/) as our time-series metrics platform.
 The sample dashboard should give you ideas for your own dashboard (or you can import directly to Wavefront).